Aminuxer/DM-Crypt-Helper-Scripts/README.md

 Label :: [fs1.bin] ; /var/tmp/fs1.bin --> /run/media/MyNewContainer1 ; [on /dev/loop3]
 ----- Mount CryptoContainer Complete ! ---------
 ```
 You must input passphrase "as one string", without misprints, errors or try editing.
+Inputed symbols don't displayed.
 Any error in passphrase will cause mount errors.

 ## Stop and unmount cryptocontainer